 T. M. Athawale and C. R. Johnson

-[Preprint,Appendix1,Appendix2] [Presentation slides] [Presentation video] [Source Code (MATLAB)]
+[Preprint,Appendix1,Appendix2] [BibTex] [Preview video] [PubMed] [Presentation slides] [Presentation video] [Source Code (MATLAB)]

-(IEEE Transactions on Visualization and Computer Graphics (TVCG), Special Issue on IEEE VIS Conf, vol. 25, no. 1, pp. 1163-1172, Jan.
+(IEEE Transactions on Visualization and Computer Graphics (TVCG), Special Issue on 2018 IEEE VIS Conf.
+(Berlin, Germany), vol. 25, no. 1, pp. 1163-1172, Jan.
 2019.)

 We present a framework for the analysis of uncertainty in isocontour extraction.
 The marching squares (MS) algorithm for isocontour reconstruction generates a linear topology that is consistent with hyperbolic curves of a piecewise bilinear interpolation.
 The saddle points of the bilinear interpolant cause topological ambiguity in isocontour extraction.
 The midpoint decider and the asymptotic decider are well-known mathematical techniques for resolving topological ambiguities.
 The latter technique investigates the data values at the cell saddle points for ambiguity resolution.
 The uncertainty in data, however, leads to uncertainty in underlying bilinear interpolation functions for the MS algorithm, and hence, their saddle points.
 In our work, we study the behavior of the asymptotic decider when data at grid vertices is uncertain.
 First, we derive closed-form distributions characterizing variations in the saddle point values for uncertain bilinear interpolants.
 The derivation assumes uniform and nonparametric noise models, and it exploits the concept of ratio distribution for analytic formulations.
 Next, the probabilistic asymptotic decider is devised for ambiguity resolution in uncertain data using distributions of the saddle point values derived in the first step.
 Finally, the confidence in probabilistic topological decisions is visualized using a colormapping technique.
 We demonstrate the higher accuracy and stability of the probabilistic asymptotic decider in uncertain data with regard to existing decision frameworks, such as deciders in the mean field and the probabilistic midpoint decider, through the isocontour visualization of synthetic and real datasets.

 T. M. Athawale, K. A. Johnson, C. R. Butson, and C. R. Johnson

 (Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization (CMBBE), vol. 7, no. 4, pp. 438-449, 2019.)

 Deep brain stimulation (DBS) is an established therapy for treating patients with movement disorders such as Parkinson’s disease.
-Patient-specific computational modelling and visualisation have been shown to play a key role in surgical and therapeutic decisions for DBS.
+Patient-specific computational modeling and visualization have been shown to play a key role in surgical and therapeutic decisions for DBS.
 The computational models use brain imaging, such as magnetic resonance (MR) and computed tomography (CT), to determine the DBS electrode positions within the patient’s head.
 The finite resolution of brain imaging, however, introduces uncertainty in electrode positions.
 The DBS stimulation settings for optimal patient response are sensitive to the relative positioning of DBS electrodes to a specific neural substrate (white/grey matter).
 In our contribution, we study positional uncertainty in the DBS electrodes for imaging with finite resolution.
-In a three-step approach, we first derive a closed-form mathematical model characterising the geometry of the DBS electrodes.
+In a three-step approach, we first derive a closed-form mathematical model characterizing the geometry of the DBS electrodes.
 Second, we devise a statistical framework for quantifying the uncertainty in the positional attributes of the DBS electrodes, namely the direction of longitudinal axis and the contact-centre positions at subvoxel levels.
 The statistical framework leverages the analytical model derived in step one and a Bayesian probabilistic model for uncertainty quantification.
-Finally, the uncertainty in contact-centre positions is interactively visualised through volume rendering and isosurfacing techniques.
+Finally, the uncertainty in contact-centre positions is interactively visualized through volume rendering and isosurfacing techniques.
 We demonstrate the efficacy of our contribution through experiments on synthetic and real datasets.
-We show that the spatial variations in true electrode positions are significant for finite resolution imaging, and interactive visualisation can be instrumental in exploring probabilistic positional variations in the DBS lead.
+We show that the spatial variations in true electrode positions are significant for finite resolution imaging, and interactive visualization can be instrumental in exploring probabilistic positional variations in the DBS lead.